Lahij: the coppersmiths' village of the Caucasus

 Walking the village

-Lahij's cobbled main street, stone houses and old drainage system reflect careful, historic town planning unusual for a mountain village.
+Lahij's cobbled main street, stone houses, and old drainage system reflect careful, historic town planning unusual for a mountain village.
 Wandering it, you pass workshops where craftsmen still work metal by hand, small shops of copperware, and the everyday rhythm of a place that has kept its character.
 The setting — a green gorge in the Greater Caucasus — is a reward in itself.

 Why it endures

 Lahij survived as a craft centre partly because of its isolation and partly because the tradition became part of local identity.
 Today that same combination makes it a destination: a genuine, working heritage village rather than a reconstruction.
-It sits naturally alongside other craft-and-heritage stops like the Sheki Khan's Palace and its bazaar.
+It sits naturally alongside other craft-and-heritage stops like the Sheki Khan's Palace and the town's covered bazaar, where the region's craft traditions are still very much alive.

 How to visit